jeremydumais/CPP-SMTPClient-library/README.md

     a smtpclient folder, but one level above.
     This change has been made by [ino-josh](https://github.com/ino-josh).
     Many thanks!
+    - Add a Message-ID generated header when sending a message.
+See [RFC 5322 section 3.6.4](https://datatracker.ietf.org/doc/html/rfc5322)
 - Version 1.1.11:
     - Fix the error 554 5.0.0 ("failed to create parser: unexpected EOF") when sending multipart messages via ProtonMail Bridge due to missing closing MIME